 Getting to the Montreal Biodome

 Visitors heading to the Biodome might consider making a full day trip to the Olympic Village area.
-The Biodome shares space with the Montreal Olympic Stadium, is located right outside the Olympic Esplanade's winter village, and is within walking distance of the Montreal Planetarium, the Montreal Botanical Garden and the Montreal Insectarium.
-Note that the area is not exactly crawling with restaurants so you might want to stick around one of the nature museum bistros.
-Food trucks might also be outside the Biodome.
+The Biodome shares space with the Montreal Olympic Stadium and is located right outside the Olympic Esplanade's winter village, which is within walking distance of the Montreal Planetarium, the Montreal Botanical Garden, and the Montreal Insectarium.

 Tropical Rainforest of the Americas

-Of the Montreal Biodome's five ecosystems, the Tropical Rainforest of the Americas is the largest at 2,600 m² (27,986 square feet) and it also contains the widest array of indigenous animal and plant species at the Biodome, in the thousands.
+Of the Montreal Biodome's five ecosystems, the Tropical Rainforest of the Americas is the largest at 2,600 square meters (27,986 square feet) and it also contains the widest array of indigenous animal and plant species at the Biodome, in the thousands.

-With an average day temperature of 25 to 28°C within the confines of the muggy ecosystem, visitors experience a fairly accurate recreation of what South American rainforest weather feels like during the driest time of the year, at around 70% humidity.
+With an average daily temperature of 25 to 28 C within the confines of the muggy ecosystem, visitors experience a fairly accurate recreation of what South American rainforest weather feels like during the driest time of the year, at around 70 percent humidity.

 Laurentian Maple Forest Ecosystem

-Found in Quebec, Ontario, Northern regions of the United States as well as in certain parts of Europe and Asia at comparable latitudes, the Laurentian maple forest is the Montreal Biodome's third largest ecosystem at 1,518 m² (16,340 square feet) after the Tropical Rainforest and Gulf of St. Lawrence.
+Found in Quebec, Ontario, Northern regions of the United States as well as in certain parts of Europe and Asia at comparable latitudes, the Laurentian maple forest is the Montreal Biodome's third largest ecosystem at 1,518 square meters (16,340 square feet) after the Tropical Rainforest and Gulf of St. Lawrence.

 Gulf of St. Lawrence

-The Biodome's Gulf of St. Lawrence section is technically the nature museum's second largest ecosystem, covering an area of 1,620 m² (17,438 square feet), with the Laurentian Maple Forest trailing close behind at 1,518 m² (16,340 square feet).
+The Biodome's Gulf of St. Lawrence section is technically the nature museum's second largest ecosystem, covering an area of 1,620 square meters (17,438 square feet), with the Laurentian Maple Forest trailing close behind at 1,518 square meters (16,340 square feet).

 Composed of a basin filled with 2.5 million litres (660,430 gallons) of "sea water" produced by the Biodome itself, this particular ecosystem recreates life in the largest estuary in the world. an area where freshwater meets cold, ocean saltwater.